-Not to be confused with PCIe or PCI Express, PCI-X is a high performance bus that is designed to meet the increased I/O demands of technologies such as Fibre Channel, Gigabit Ethernet and Ultra3 SCSI often used in servers that was first developed by IBM, HP, and Compaq in 1998.
-PCI-X capabilities include the below features.
+Not to be confused with PCI Express, PCI-X is a high performance bus designed to meet the increased I/O demands of technologies such as Fibre Channel, Gigabit Ethernet and Ultra3 SCSI.
+PCI-X is most often used in servers and was first developed by IBM, HP, and Compaq in 1998 and include the below features.

 - Up to 133 MHz bus speed

 - 64-Bit bandwidth

 - More efficient bus operation for easier interface.

 - Split transactions allows an indicator device to make only one data request and relinquish the bus, instead of constantly needing to poll the bus for a response.